FIA Formula 2 Championship: Car, technology and cost

 Running a Formula 2 car is estimated to cost around US$3 million per season.
 In most cases, drivers must cover these expenses themselves, either through sponsorships or personal and family resources.
 These high costs remain one of the principal barriers to progressing into Formula One.
 To ease the financial burden, the FIA has implemented a number of cost-control measures, including freezing car specifications and reducing the number of venues, most notably with changes introduced for the 2021 season.

 As of 2025, all teams in the FIA Formula 2 Championship compete with an identical car built around a carbon-fiber Dallara chassis and powered by a single-turbocharged Mecachrome V634 engine, which is next scheduled for an update in 2029.
 The car is expected to weigh a minimum of 755 kg, with the driver, and is equipped with a Hewland-supplied gearbox featuring an eight-position barrel with ratchet body and software refinements that improve gear selection.
 Clutches are supplied by ZF Sachs and operated through a hand-paddle lever.

 Since the inception of the GP2 Series in 2005, the OZ Group has been the sole wheel supplier.
 In 2020, the category moved from 13 in to 18 in magnesium-alloy wheels inspired by road-car designs.
 This change, made in anticipation of Formula One's 2022 wheel regulations, also allowed closer data sharing between the two series.
 Pirelli has exclusively supplied tyres for Formula 2 since 2017.
 They currently provide four slick options: a purple supersoft, red soft, yellow medium, and white hard.
-A single wet compound with a blue sidewalls is also supplied during rainy conditions.
+A single wet compound with a blue sidewall is also supplied during rainy conditions.

-The cars are fuelled by a standard FIA Premier FT5 safety tank with a maximum capacity of 125 litres.
+The cars are equipped with a standard FIA Premier FT5 safety tank with a maximum capacity of 125 litres.
 Refuelling during races, however, is prohibited for safety and cost control reasons.
 In 2023, Aramco became the official fuel partner for the series, providing all entrants with standardised fuel.

 Kimi Antonelli driving the Dallara F2 2024 at Silverstone Circuit for Prema Racing.